wazuh/wazuh-documentation/source/user-manual/registering/other-registration-methods.rst

 Registration Service with Password Authorization
 ------------------------------------------------

-This registration method is similar to ``Simple registration service`` except that it allows additional protection of the manager from unauthorized registrations by using a password.
+This registration method is similar to :ref:`Simple Registration Service <simple-registration-service>` except that it allows additional protection of the manager from unauthorized registrations by using a password.

 Manager
 ^^^^^^^